Cover image for When to Change Brake Pads: 5 Telltale Signs It's Time

 By Admin · 6/26/2025

 • City driving?
 You'll use your brakes more—so expect to replace them sooner (around 25,000–40,000 miles).
+If you are in a dense city, you can get a brake inspection in Chicago.

 • Mostly highway?
 Less braking = longer life (up to 70,000 miles).